ronichester/SL-animals-DVS-stbp/README.md

 ```
 python slice_data.py
 ```
 5. Edit the custom parameters according to your preferences.
 The default parameters setting is functional and was tailored according to the information provided in the relevant papers, the reference codes used as a basis, and mostly by trial and error (lots of it!).
-You are encouraged to edit the main parameters in *sl_animals_stbp.py* and the arguments in the header of *layers.py*, and please **let me know if you got better results**.
+You are encouraged to edit the parameters in *network.yaml* and, please **let me know if you got better results**.
 6. Run *sl_animals_stbp.py* (or *train_test_only.py*) to start the SNN training:
 ```
 python sl_animals_stbp.py